Dear Expectant Parent(s),

 We both come from families with three kids.
 Courtney has an older brother and a younger sister, while Chris has two older brothers.
 We are both blessed that our siblings, parents, nieces, nephews, aunts, and uncles mostly live in the North East with us, so we have chances to see them regularly.

-Neither of us can remember exactly when we discussed raising a family together for the first time, but we know it was some time at the end of college, and adoption has always been something we both felt passionately about pursuing one day.
+Adopting children has always been something we both felt passionately about pursuing one day.
 Thinking back on those early conversations, we are excited that the future we always talked about together is here now and that we have selected adoption as our first choice for how we will grow our family.
+We hope this letter helps you learn a little more about us, and that you will consider us as adoptive parents to your child.

 We met in college on the pool deck.
 We were both competitive swimmers and continue to swim to this date (although not nearly as often or as fast!).
 We began dating a few months later.
 As we got to know each other more, we realized that we shared many of the same values – a sense of adventure, a love for humor, humility, respect for others, and a passion to put the needs of others ahead of our own.
 These are many of the same values with which we will raise our family as well!